Dyalog/HttpCommand/docs/index.md

 * Two shared library files that are specific to the operating system and implement the low-level communications and security interfaces.
 * An APL object that implements a cross-platform interface to the shared libraries.
 The object will be either the `DRC` namespace or an instance of the `Conga.LIB` class.
 For the purposes of this document we will refer to this object as the __Conga API__.

 See [HttpCommand and Conga](./conga.md) for more information on how `HttpCommand` interacts with Conga.
-See [Intergrating HttpCommand](./integrating.md) for more information on how to package Conga and `HttpCommand` in a distributed application.
+See [Integrating HttpCommand](./integrating.md) for more information on how to package Conga and `HttpCommand` in a distributed application.

 ## Further Reading
 * This documentation does not attempt to be an in-depth examination of either Conga or the HTTP protocol.
 For more information on Conga, see the [Conga User Guide](https://docs.dyalog.com/latest/Conga%20User%20Guide.pdf)